Bajram Kosumi: Education

-Past and present activities and functions
+Career

 Kosumi is a veteran figure on Kosovo's political scene.
 He was a student activist and in March 1981 was sentenced to 15 years in jail for taking part in demonstrations against the government.
 He served almost ten years of his sentence before being released in 1991.

 From 1991 until 1993 he worked as a journalist.

 In 1993, Kosumi became president of the Parliamentary Party of Kosovo.
 He is a quiet, cerebral politician, who took part in the Rambouillet talks in early 1999, prior to the Kosovo War.
 Kosumi was a supporter of the Kosovo Liberation Army (KLA) insurgency, but he did not take up arms or wear the uniform.
 He did serve as minister of information in the provisional government of Kosovo.

 He is currently deputy chairman of the Alliance for the Future of Kosovo, the third largest political party in Kosovo.
 From December 2004 until he became the third post-war Prime Minister of Kosovo, Kosumi was the Minister for Environment and Spatial Planning of the Government of Kosovo.